pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Document._getXrefLength()

-      PDF documents only: Return length of XREF table.
+      Return length of XREF table.

       :rtype: int
       :returns: the number of entries in the XREF table.